 The following Gmail bandwidth limits apply to all Google Workspace editions.
 These limits may change without notice to protect Google’s infrastructure.

 |Upload with web client (includes emails sent via Gmail SMTP)||300 MB||1500 MB|

 POP and IMAP bandwidth limits

-When trying to access a suspended account, you receive an error message on the sign in page.
-The suspension typically lasts for one hour but can last as long as 24 hours.
-A user can access and use the account again after the end of this suspension period, at which time the bandwidth limit is automatically reset.
+When trying to sign in to a suspended account, you get an error message on the sign-in page.
+The suspension typically lasts for one hour but can last up to 24 hours.
+A user can access and use the account again after the suspension, when the bandwidth limit automatically resets.

-- Avoid large copy/paste or drag/drop operations when using IMAP.
+- Avoid large copy and paste or drag and drop operations when using IMAP.